altoid51/AWS-notes/Home.md

 - Stepping out for phone interviews is fine.
 Be sure to give guest presenters a heads up.
 - The instructor will allow for both internal and external processing of information.
 - +/- 10 minutes late to class, and not to make a habit of it.

+## Outcomes
+Outcomes will work with you each week to prepare you for your job search.
+[Everything you need to know about Outcomes can be found here](https://github.com/ga-students/ga-dsiplus), and individual lessons and HWs are in your class calendar.
+We are so excited to work with you!